bincchitherock/bincchitherock/README.md

    right now, i'm rereading that for the n-th time + robert penrose's road to reality
 ```

-for the korean speakers who visit this github, check out my [blog](https://m.blog.naver.com/myquietlife) to learn more about who i am in my day to day thoughts!
+for the korean readers who visit this github, check out my [blog](https://m.blog.naver.com/myquietlife) to learn more about who i am in my day to day thoughts!

 ---